MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Synapse.md

 ## Prerequisites

-Before you can sign in to Synapse workspaces, you must have access to Azure Synapse Analytics Workspace [Access Control Instructions].
+Before you can sign in to Synapse workspaces, you must have access to [Azure Synapse Analytics Workspace](/azure/synapse-analytics/get-started-create-workspace).

 ## Capabilities Supported